 - Families with a prenatal diagnosis can also have a tour of Seattle Children’s that includes the CICU.

-- You can arrange a consult or tour through Seattle Children’s Prenatal Diagnosis and Treatment Program.
+- You can arrange a consult or tour through Seattle Children’s Fetal Care and Treatment Center.

 Who is on our CICU team?